Overview of open capabilities

 | Executes a shell command and returns the output or an error. | |

-Provides file system operations, such as uploading, downloading, and managing files.
+Provides file system operations such as uploading, downloading, and managing files.

 Name | Description | Parameters |

-| Creates a new directory or ensures that a directory exists.
-You can create multiple nested directories in one operation.
-If the directory already exists, this operation succeeds without returning a message.
-This tool is ideal for setting up the directory structure for a project or ensuring that a required path exists.
-It only works in allowed directories. | |
+| Creates a new directory or ensures that one exists.
+You can create multiple nested directories in a single operation.
+If the directory already exists, the operation succeeds silently.
+This is ideal for setting up a project's directory structure or ensuring that required paths exist.
+This tool works only in allowed directories. | |

-| Performs line-based edits on a text file.
-Each edit replaces an exact sequence of lines with new content.
-It returns a git-style diff to show the changes made.
-It only works in allowed directories. | |
+| Edits a text file line by line.
+Each edit replaces an exact line sequence with new content.
+Returns a git-style diff to show the changes.
+This tool works only in allowed directories. | |

 | Retrieves detailed metadata for a file or directory.
-It returns comprehensive information, including size, creation time, last modification time, permissions, and type.
-This tool is ideal for understanding file attributes without reading the actual content.
-It only works in allowed directories. | |
+Returns comprehensive information such as size, creation time, last modified time, permissions, and type.
+This tool is useful for understanding file attributes without reading the content.
+This tool works only in allowed directories. | |

 | Reads the content of a file from the file system.
 You can specify an optional | |

-| Reads the content of multiple files at the same time.
-This is more efficient than reading files one by one when you need to analyze or compare multiple files.
+| Reads the content of multiple files at once.
+This is more efficient than reading files one by one when you need to analyze or compare them.
 The content of each file is returned with its path as a reference.
 A failure to read a single file does not stop the entire operation.
-It only works in allowed directories. | |
+This tool works only in allowed directories. | |

 | Gets a detailed list of all files and directories in a specified path.
-The results clearly distinguish between files and directories with the [FILE] and [DIR] prefixes.
-This tool is useful for understanding the directory structure and finding specific files.
-It only works in allowed directories. | |
+Results use [FILE] and [DIR] prefixes to distinguish between files and directories.
+This tool is useful for understanding a directory structure and finding specific files.
+This tool works only in allowed directories. | |

 | Moves or renames files and directories.
 You can move a file to a different directory and rename it in a single operation.
 If the destination already exists, the operation fails.
-It can work between different directories and can be used for simple renaming within the same directory.
-Both the source and destination must be in allowed directories. | |
+The tool works across different directories and can be used for simple renames within the same directory.
+The source and destination must be in allowed directories. | |

 | Recursively searches for files and directories that match a pattern.
-It searches all subdirectories from a starting path.
+The search includes all subdirectories from the starting path.
 The search is case-sensitive and matches partial names.
 It returns the full path for all matching items.
-This is ideal for finding files when you do not know their exact location.
-It only searches in allowed directories. | |
+This is useful for finding files when you do not know their exact location.
+The search is limited to allowed directories. | |

 | Creates a new file or writes content to an existing file.
-You can choose to completely overwrite the file or append to the end of the file by specifying the | |
+You can overwrite the file or append content to it by specifying the | |

 MCP Tool List